zchee/golang-wiki/Home.md

 ## The Go Community

 Here are some of the places where you can find Gophers online.
-To get a sense of what it means to be a member of the Go community, read [Damian Gryski's keynote from the GolankUK 2015 conference](https://medium.com/@dgryski/the-go-community-f0d00e3a19e).
+To get a sense of what it means to be a member of the Go community, read [Damian Gryski's keynote from the GolankUK 2015 conference](https://medium.com/@dgryski/the-go-community-f0d00e3a19e) or watch [Andrew Gerrand's closing keynote from GopherCon 2015](https://www.youtube.com/watch?v=0ht89TxZZnk).

 - Mailing Lists
   - The mailing list for Go users is [golang-nuts](https://groups.google.com/forum/#!forum/golang-nuts) - very high traffic.